This post was updated September 22, 2021.

 Brocaded Thai silk is a weave that gives the fabric an embossed or raised quality.
 The fabric is not at all smooth, but is raised in a manner that creates a pattern in and of itself.

 Weaving brocaded silk requires the most expertise and patience of all the various silk weaves.
+The weft (horizontal thread) is woven on top of two or more warp (the vertical threads on a loom) to create the pattern.
 A “sarong bolt” (1 1/2 meters) of quality brocaded Thai silk may take a weaver up to a month to produce.

 I wrote a blog article with lots of photos about brocaded silk entitled “A Silk Safari to Ban Ta-Sa-Wang“.
 In that post, I go into great detail about how brocading is done by hand on a loom.